GERD News: PPIs double the risk of Stomach Cancer

 The study was conducted using a large database of medical information from 63,397 subjects in Hong Kong.

 The weakness of this study is that it is retrospective.
 It uses past data as its basis for conclusions.
-This is a disadvantage because you don’t have live patients in front of you, so other factors that influence the risk of stomach cancer can be missed.
+This is a disadvantage because you don’t have live patients in front of you, so other factors that influence the risk for stomach cancer can be missed.

 A better, more accurate study would have analyzed both data from past patients, and data from current patients, with experimental controls and variables in place.

 Secondly, the database the researchers accessed did not contain information about variables that are known to affect the risk of cancer such as socio-economical status, obesity, diet, alcohol use, smoking, and family history.
 (2) (3)

 So how should we respond to this study?
 Well, it should concern us.
 Many of us who are diagnosed with GERD are told that PPIs lower the risk of getting cancer.